-Adults can initiate adult adoption proceedings for themselves, if they have someone willing to adopt them.
+Adults can initiate adult adoption proceedings for themselves if they have someone willing to adopt them.
 For children, it is much more complicated to put yourself in a position to be adopted.
 The state must terminate your parents’ rights, they must die, or they must be willing to give them up.

 After an adoption is complete, the adoptive parent or parents are the legal parents for all purposes, including inheritance.
 Adoptive parents will also be considered the parents when determining the next of kin for medical decision-making.

-How to Put Yourself Up for Adoption as an Adult
+How To Put Yourself Up For Adoption As An Adult

 If you are already 18 or older, there are not any adoption agencies that will place you with a new family.
 You will only be able to do this process if you can find someone who wants to adopt you.
 Here are the things you need to do:

-1.Find Another Adult to Adopt You
+1.Find Another Adult To Adopt You